Bundesliga: Robert Lewandowski spares Bayern Munich's blushes | DW | 04.10.2020

 (Lewandowski 40', 51', 85', 90+2' - Cordoba 59', Cunha 71', Ngankam 88')

-Not even Bayern Munich's return to the football field was enough to stop transfer talk dominating proceedings.
+Not even a seven-goal thriller was enough to stop transfer talk dominating proceedings.

-Before kickoff, Bayern's sporting director Hasan Salihamidzic was unavailable to talk, probably because he had run out of ways to defer from giving an answer.
+Before kickoff, Bayern Munich's sporting director Hasan Salihamidzic was unavailable to talk, probably because he had run out of ways to defer from giving an answer.
 Head coach Hansi Flick, usually a very calm figure, was irritated by questions about possible transfers and wanted to talk about the game.

 While Flick's comment is a well-used phrase for coaches who want to avoid talking about something in particular, it was clear watching Bayern just about get past Hertha Berlin why he wanted to talk about what was happening on the field rather than who might be on it soon.

 A smaller off-season, more games and fewer recover days certainly play a role, but Bayern have conceded seven goals in their last two Bundesliga games.
-Were it not for their incredible composure of their number nine, the headlines would have been very different.
+Were it not for their incredible composure of their number nine, that would have been the headline.